VA Disability Benefits for PTSD and Other Mental Health Conditions

 If the stigma against emotional problems is lessening for our veterans, when they do seek help, the VA has not always been there.
 Many experts agree that in the face of much criticism, the VA has in recent years made sincere efforts to improve its ability to diagnose and process mental health claims.
 Unfortunately, though, the huge numbers of new claims for all disabilities are swamping all efforts to get veterans timely treatment.

 The key often comes down to finding the right evidence.
 Once you move past the challenge of showing that the condition is service connected – you then have the challenge of getting an accurate rating on your disability level.
-Some believe that the VA tries to reduce its backlog and move cases along by acknowledging the mental health condition, but giving it a low disability rating.
+Some believe that the VA tries to reduce its backlog and move cases of anxiety and depression along by acknowledging the mental health condition, but giving it a low disability rating.

 It’s also often thought that the one hour exam by a VA doctor is not adequate to fully evaluate a condition’s effects.
 In many cases, the veteran will need to do some homework on finding the right medical opinions to document the condition.
 In these cases, seeking the advice of an experienced lawyer can help you build your case.